yserane/JSTraining/Day1/Types&Variables.md

 * Object :
     - contain multiple primitive data types
     - The named values, in JavaScript objects, are called **properties**.
     - The named functions, in JavaScript objects, are called **methods**.
+    - Access using dot or brackets

 ```
         let person = {